 I have limited sliding scale slots, all of which are full at the moment.
-Please see my page dedicated to different ways I try to help you save money.
+Please see my page dedicated to other ways I try to help you save money.

 Do I need therapy?

 It depends on how you define need.
 Will you survive without it?
 Most people do.
 A more pertinent question might be: would you benefit from having someone to talk to, extra support, and a new perspective?
 Would you be happier if you could truly process and move past traumas in your history?
 Would you feel more liberated if you could end the struggle with addictions and compulsions?
 What would your life look like if you weren't carrying these emotional burdens, if you could instead divert that energy towards creating positivity in your life?
 We all have difficulties and challenges in life, and people are resilient creatures, able to withstand and rise above a lot of adversity.
 Taking the responsibility and making the decision to reach out for help is in itself a positive first step towards change.
 It shows a commitment to your own health, and a willingness to move forward in your life.